Lakshika Kaushik

 The distance between you starting to close

-Your child reconnecting with activities and interests they had stepped away from
+Your child is reconnecting with activities and interests they had stepped away from

 Less child isolating themselves at home